Browse our FAQs for help on selling property by auction

 We will ideally market your property for a minimum of 3 weeks in order to promote it to as many people as possible and create a competitive bidding environment.
-However, the sooner you instruct us the earlier we can commence advertising.
+However, the sooner you instruct us, the earlier we can commence advertising.
 The marketing for an online auction can be shorter if you need to sell your property within a specific timeframe.
-We prepare a bespoke marketing campaign for each property to include an entry on our website, on the leading property portals Rightmove, Zoopla, OnTheMarket and Facebook Marketplace, erect a prominent ‘auction for sale’ board, 360° virtual tour, local and national press advertising (where applicable), email marketing to our extensive database of buyers and investors, inclusion in our high-quality auction catalogue (for in-room lots), social media to include Facebook, Twitter, Instagram and LinkedIn and PR coverage (where applicable).
+We prepare a bespoke marketing campaign for each property to include an entry on our website, on the leading property portals Rightmove, Zoopla, OnTheMarket and Facebook Marketplace, erect a prominent ‘auction for sale’ board, 360° virtual tour, national press advertising (where applicable), email marketing to our extensive database of buyers and investors, inclusion in our PDF auction catalogue (for in-room lots), social media to include Facebook, Twitter, Instagram and LinkedIn and PR coverage (where applicable).

 Do I need to instruct a solicitor to prepare the legal pack in advance?

 Yes, as it is a legal exchange of contracts at the end of the auction, it is essential that we have a legal pack in advance of the auction.
 It is therefore important that you instruct your Solicitor as soon as possible.
 The legal pack must include the contract/special conditions of sale, land registry, applicable searches, energy performance certificate (EPC) plus any tenancy, lease and planning details, where applicable.
 Please contact your Solicitor for advice about your specific property.
-If you do not have a solicitor, we can recommend some that specialise in Auction legal packs.
+If you do not have a solicitor, we can recommend some that specialise in auction legal packs.

 Can I consider pre-auction offers?

 It is possible to consider pre-auction offers if you would like to do so.
-We ask for all offers to be made in writing and will put them forward for your consideration if they are above the top end of your guide price, we also insist that anyone wishing to make an offer, views the property (if applicable) and reads the legal pack.
+We ask for all offers to be made by email and will put them forward for your consideration if they are above the top end of your guide price, we also insist that anyone wishing to make an offer, views the property (if applicable) and reads the legal pack.
 If you wish to accept an offer it would be under the usual auction terms with a 10% deposit paid and an immediate exchange of contracts.
 Alternatively, some vendors prefer their properties to go to auction and will not consider pre-auction offers.

 Do I have to accept the highest bid?

-No not unless the bid is at or above your reserve price, being the minimum price the property can sell for.
+No, not unless the bid is at or above your reserve price, being the minimum price the property can sell for.
 If the property fails to reach your minimum price, then it won’t be sold, and we will take your further instructions if you wish us to continue marketing the property post auction.